ululi1970/PyGlue/README.md

 Due to the nature of template metaprogramming, it is not advisable to continue a program after an exception has raised: you never know what the compiler has prepared for you.
 Just exit and fix the problem.

+# Types

+The library handles the 5 basic data types (bool, int, float, double and std::string) and valarray<T> with T (int, double, float).
+Functions that allow return only do for the basic data types.
+The idea is that if a function needs to fill a data container, it should be passed as argument rather than doing a deep copy.
+Basic data types are always passed by value, so the const and noncost versions are the same.
+For containers, in the const case, we set PyBuf_READ when we create the pointer to the buffer.
+This will cause the program to stop if a function on the Python side will try to write to a container declared const.
+Unfortunately, I do not think there is a way to enforce it at the compile level.